-7. Who do you believe is best placed to monitor compliance with de-sexing? ☑ Local Governments ☐ Other - please specify: Please provide reasons for your preference: LG's already dealing with enforcing the Dog Act so it makes sense that they monitor compliance.
+7. Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify: Veteriarian Please provide reasons for your preference: Vet states this on a Central Register, which the LG accesses at the time of registration.
+If not on the register as a de=sexed dog then normal fees apply.